 Supporting our students to succeed

 We offer our students one-to-one learning development support: completing assignments, developing academic skills, and mathematics and statistics.
 Comprehensive academic skills resources are available online, and we also offer free pre-sessional courses for students who want a head start to university level study and who don’t have English as an additional language.
-Find out more about the Learning Development Unit.
+Find out more about Student Learning and Achievement.

 Our library offers thousands of books, e-books and online journals to support students’ studies and helps students to find and use the best specialist resources for their studies through tailored support for specific modules, one-to-one appointments with specialist librarians, or fast answers via email and online chat.
 Students are also supported with using our virtual learning environments so they can engage in learning and submit their assignments.

 We offer extensive resources to help our students progress their careers both during their time at the University and for up to three years afterwards.
 One-to-one support is available for CVs, applications and interviews, while our website MyBucksCareer provides instant personalised CV feedback and a job search facility.
-Visit our dedicated career support pages.
+Visit our dedicated Student Opportunities and Career Success page.

-Our Student Wellbeing and Engagement Team, located in the Student Information Centre, provides students with support and information on a wide range of enquiries – everything from student support services, student IDs, tuition fee information, references, letter requests, and funding support such as bursaries and hardship funds.
+Our Student Hub, located in the Student Information Centre, provides students with support and information on a wide range of enquiries – everything from student support services, student IDs, tuition fee information, references, letter requests, and funding support such as bursaries and hardship funds.

-Within our Student Wellbeing and Engagement Team, we have the Multi-faith Chaplaincy Team which provides pastoral support and spiritual guidance for students of all faiths or none.
+Within our Student Hub, we have the Multi-faith Chaplaincy Team which provides pastoral support and spiritual guidance for students of all faiths or none.
 The team is responsible for The Sanctuary at High Wycombe, which is a peaceful place of rest, reflection, meditation and prayer, and also for our Bucks New Usage scheme.

 Our Inclusion, Diversity and Disability Team helps to ensure our students get the most from their experience in an inclusive learning environment.
 The team can support with: